 Accounts receivable is stated at cost or fair value less provision for doubtful debts.
-It is reviewed at the end of the financial year to determine whether there is any objective evidence that an impairment loss has been incurred.
-Gains or losses arising from recognition / reversal of provision for doubtful debts are dealt with in the Consolidated Statement of Financial Performance.
+It is reviewed at the end of the financial year to determine whether there is any objective evidence that an impairment loss has occurred.
+Gains or losses arising from recognition / reversal of provision for doubtful debts are recognised in the Consolidated Statement of Financial Performance.